rolandjlevy/portfolio-website-hosted-by-netlify/notes.md

 # Roland Levy's personal website

+## Fixes
+- Change scripts to modules
+- Add EJS icon?
+- put projectData into it's own config.js file
+- add defer to script tags
+- in mobile view, allow black panel to close when you touch the project name.
+At the moment it's stuck
+- test in Safari

 ### Ideas
 - change github repo in Netlify so domain points to this repo.
 Instructions here: https://docs.netlify.com/configure-builds/repo-permissions-linking/#install-with-a-new-site
 - Contact form submission with netlify: https://repl.it/@rjlevy/HTML-Contact-form-with-Netlify